-VXLAN Fabric With eBGP Underlay - Pointers
+Guidelines for VXLAN Fabric With eBGP Underlay

-- Brownfield migration is not supported for eBGP fabrics. - You cannot change the leaf switch AS number after it is created and the Save & Deploy operation is executed.
-You need to delete the leaf_bgp_asn policy and execute the Save & Deploy operation to remove BGP configuration related to this AS first.
-Then, you can add the leaf_bgp_asn policy with the new AS number.
+- Brownfield migration is not supported for eBGP fabrics. - You cannot change the leaf switch AS number after it is created and the configuration is deployed.
+You must delete the leaf_bgp_asn policy and execute Recalculate & Deploy to remove BGP configuration related to this AS.
+Then, add the leaf_bgp_asn policy with the new AS number. - The switch between Multi-AS and Same-Tier-AS modes, remove all manually added BGP policies (including leaf_bgp_asn on the leaf switch and the ebgp overlay policies), and execute the Recalculate & Deploy operation before the mode change. - You cannot change or delete the leaf swtch leaf_bgp_asn policy if there are ebgp overlay policies present on the device.
+You need to delete the ebgp overlay policy first, and then delete the leaf_bgp_asn policy.

-- If you want to switch between Multi-AS and Same-Tier-AS modes, remove all manually added BGP policies (including leaf_bgp_asn on the leaf switch and the ebgp overlay policies), and execute the Recalculate & Deploy operation before the mode change. - You cannot change or delete the leaf swtch leaf_bgp_asn policy if there are ebgp overlay policies present on the device.
-You need to delete the ebgp overlay policy first, and then delete the leaf_bgp_asn policy. - The supported roles are leaf, spine, and border only.
-Any role other than leaf, spine and border is not supported with VXLAN BGP fabric. - On the border device, VRF-Lite is supported with manual mode.
-VXLAN Multi-Site is not supported for VXLAN BGP fabrics. - TRM is supported.
+- The supported roles are leaf, spine, and border only.
+Any role other than leaf, spine, and border is not supported with VXLAN BGP fabric. - On the border device, VRF-Lite is supported with manual mode.
+VXLAN Multi-Site is not supported for VXLAN eBGP fabrics. - TRM is supported with eBGP fabric.